View courses in

 SPH EH 750: Water Quality and Public Health

-Graduate Prerequisites: The MPH environmental core course requirement.
-For undergrads, coursein biology or chemistry
+Graduate Prerequisites: The MPH environmental core course requirement or permission of the instructor.
+For undergrads, course in biology or chemistry.

 This course is a lecture and methods course on water resources and public health.
 Water supply and water quality discussions provide an overview of the technical and scientific basis on which public health decisions are made regarding disease prevention and community health.
 The chemical, physical, and biological processes necessary for designing and managing municipal drinking water treatment plants are analyzed.
 Water quality topics include standards and regulations; non-point source runoff;point source discharge; and water quality analysis of drinking and surface waters.
 Students will sample, analyze and use water quality objectives for comparison.
 Social, political, and economic factors effecting water quality and treatment will be discussed.
 The course will conclude with historical and international perspectives on water resources and management.